Changissnz/selfinterest/README.md

 of bureaucratic regulation ironically unwholesome because of excess and superficiality.
-These particular individuals, out of their self-interest to operate in haste and for immediate results impactful in messaging to others their own power, do not base their actions on the obligation to appease and flatter.
+These particular individuals, out of their self-interest to operate in haste and for immediate results impactful in messaging to others of their own power, do not base their actions on the obligation to appease and flatter.
 Other individuals, based on their socio-economic positioning, may actually have the same vanities and character flaws as those higher in rank to them.
 These other individuals may also crave power and seek to do